rocBLAS programming guide#

 and rocblas_set_stream()

-, respectively.
-Then the user can optionally destroy the old stream.
+Then you can optionally destroy the old stream.

 hipSetDevice()

-: Set default device to be used for subsequent hip API calls from this thread.hipGetDevice()
+: Sets the default device to be used for subsequent HIP API calls from the thread.hipGetDevice()

-: Return the default device id for the calling host thread.
+: Returns the default device ID for the calling host thread.

 The device which was set using hipSetDevice()

 is the one that is associated with a stream.
-But, if the device was not set using hipSetDevice()
+If the device was not set using hipSetDevice()

 and hipStreamDestroy()